HeleneFi/Holoptic-Borderspace-Visualization/README.md

 Visualizations for Systemic Change
 ==================================

-How parts of a whole can see the whole evolve and the relationships between parts in action, where gaps can be identified, needs fulfilled, possibilities explored and impacts vizualized.
+Visualization of stigmergetic feedback: how parts of a whole can see the whole evolve and the relationships between parts in action, where gaps can be identified, needs fulfilled, possibilities explored and impacts vizualized.
+For application to stigmergetic project see [here](https://github.com/HeleneFi/VisuializingStigmergy).

 - Giving participants of a community a live perception of the whole in various dimensions (not only social graph).